My Shortlist

 For children with specific needs, things can get more complex.
 The goal is to balance the activities children enjoy and excel in with the necessary support in areas where they may struggle.
 “For my children who are both diagnosed with dyslexia, I am happy to see them engaged in the activities they love, and I also don’t want them to avoid things that are challenging.
 I find many parents share this sentiment,” says Hakim who works with parents at CFIR-CPRI's Toronto, Ottawa, and St. Catherine's offices.

-CFIR-CPRI provides therapy, coaching, and psychological and educational assessments for families looking to support their kids.
+CFIR-CPRI provides therapy, coaching, and psychological and psychoeducational assessments for families looking to support their kids.
 Whether it’s tutoring, extra help at school, or other support programs, students often gain self-esteem and confidence when they see improvements in areas they find difficult.
 The key to balance is prioritizing these areas while allowing kids the time to also engage in the activities that make them feel their best.

 “We often find that assessments are really helpful when you’re looking to better understand how your child’s brain works,” Hakim says.
 “Sometimes it’s a huge relief when you both know what’s going on and you can begin to support your child in ways that really work.”